ntnco/hoppers_roppers/Representing_Data_1.md

 `01101000 01100101 01101100 01101100 01101111 00100001`

-So we know that if it starts with `011` it's lowercase letters while `001` would be uppercase.
-All that is left for us to do is to spot the letter that corresponds to each index.
+When it starts with `011` it's a lowercase letter, while `001` means uppercase.
+All that is left for us to do is to map the rest of the number to a letter based on alphabetical index.
 We get:

 * `1000` is 8, the 8th letter, **h**
 * `101` is 5, the 5th letter is **e**